TiddlyWiki/TiddlyWikiClassic/README.md

 License
 -------

-TiddlyWiki is Copyright 2011 UneMesa Assocation
+TiddlyWiki is Copyright 2011 UnaMesa Assocation

 It is licensed under a BSD License.